Business English for subcontractors in the transition of the steel industry

 Pedagogical approach:

-Each module includes video instructions, written materials and practical tasks.
-You study at your own pace and can repeat sections if necessary.
-The course ends with a reflection task, and participants receive a certificate upon completion.
+Every module includes video instructions, written materials, and practical tasks.
+You study at your pace and can repeat any section as needed.
+The final part of the course is a reflection exercise, and participants receive a certificate upon completion.

 Course content